-Visits, gifts and greeting cards ( some now by email) are part of the holiday’s trials.
-How can you love everyone all at once?
-Hard to do.
+Visits, gifts, greeting cards ( some now by email) are part of the holiday experience.
+But how can we love everyone all at once?
+I don’t know.

-But Luke’s gospel, which we read today, seems to say that visiting is part of the Christmas mystery.
+But Luke’s gospel makes visiting a part of the Christmas mystery.
 Mary goes into the hill country to visit her cousin Elisabeth after she hears the angel’s message.
-They meet, not just to trade family news and pass the time together, but to share their faith.
+They meet, not just to trade family news and pass the time together, but to share faith.

 They’re two believers who reveal to each other the mystery hidden within them in their unborn children.
 And they rejoice in their common gift.

-We’ll gather with others this Christmas time; most of them people of faith, believers in a mystery they do not see.
+We’ll gather with others this Christmas time; most people of faith, believers in a mystery they do not see.
 At Christmas, believers meet, believers to a degree.

 More than we know, we are signs to each other, like the bread and wine, sometimes hardly evident.
 In his commentary today on the gospel of the visitation, St. Ambrose says we are like Mary and Elizabeth; “Every soul that believes–that soul both conceives and gives birth to the Word of God and recognizes his works.”

 So let’s visit each other and give our gift.